 For more information on helping kids deal with stress, see the box below Resources for Kids (and Their Parents).

-Those with little to no safety net are hit harder by the economic and social disruptions of this time.
+Those with little or no safety net are hit harder by the economic and social disruptions of this time.
 In general, African Americans, Native Americans, Latinx, Asian/Pacific Islanders, and other people of color bear the multiple burdens of ill health, job vulnerability, poverty, and little access to health care in the U.S. Data show that COVID-19, like asthma and diabetes, hits those communities harder.
 Unfortunately, racism related to this pandemic has made coping even more difficult in some communities.

 These additional resources may be helpful for marginalized people, and those dealing with racism:

 These times can be especially troublesome for folks who were already dealing with high anxiety, eating disorders, other mental health issues, traumatic past experiences, or issues with substance abuse.

 Healthcare workers (especially in hospital settings) are facing unheard-of situations and stress, and perhaps also professional crises.
 Here are a couple of resources from UC Davis Emergency Medicine designed for their situations.
 Caregivers, too, face increased challenges - see our Caregiving Resources guide's webpage on Caring for the Caregiver for support for them.

 Read on for links to helplines, for more specific resources, and for Tips on DIY Stress Management below.

 Please reach out for help, to friends, family, and/or to the resources linked here.
 Even if we can't be physically close to each other, we can still be here fo each other.

 Telephones still work (thank goodness!), and text and electronic mail still connect us.
 Social media - Facebook, Instagram, Twitter, and the rest - can be a big help but they can also be a big problem because we're easily overwhelmed in this time.
 Better to connect directly with family and friends.
 The free versions of video tools like Skype, Zoom, FaceTime will let us see each other and make more direct contact with our loved ones.